omairaslam/Clipboard-Monitor/docs/PERFORMANCE_OPTIMIZATIONS.md

 - **Latency**: <100ms notification display time

 These optimizations are designed to work together as a comprehensive performance improvement strategy.
 The latest updates focus on **stability and security first**, then performance improvements.
 All optimizations can be implemented individually based on specific needs and priorities.

+## User-Configurable Menu Bar History Limit
+- The number of recent clipboard items shown in the menu bar is now user-configurable via Preferences > History Settings.
+- This helps optimize memory usage and user experience for large histories.